 There is no denying that there’s a dark side to social media/online platforms:

-a.
-They are designed to pay to human nature’s habit of mindless scrolling, comparison shadow and the fear of missing out.
+They are designed to play to human nature’s habit of mindless scrolling, comparison shadow and the fear of missing out.

 As a result of the DARK SIDE, many people also miss the LIGHT SIDE: